vanGoghhh/tp/docs/DeveloperGuide.md

 ### \[Implemented] Edit feature

+The Edit feature has two variants, one for editing candidates (`edit can`) and one for editing jobs (`edit job`) .
+We will illustrate this feature using only the candidates variant here as the job variant works analogously.
 The implemented edit mechanism is facilitated by `ModelManager`.
 It implements `Model` and contains a `FilteredList`, which is a subclass of `ObservableList`.
 Additionally, it implements the following operations: